deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/partitioning-sharding.md

 ![image](../../media/Partitioning-Sharding-image8.jpg)

 In Figure 2 (source:[MongoDB uses range-based sharding to partition data](https://docs.mongodb.com/manual/core/ranged-sharding/)), the key space is divided into (minKey, maxKey).
 Each sharding unit (chunk) is a section of continuous keys.
-The advantage of range-based sharding is that the adjacent data has a high probability of being together (such as the data with a common prefix), which can well support operations likerange scan.
+The advantage of range-based sharding is that the adjacent data has a high probability of being together (such as the data with a common prefix), which can well support operations like range scan.
 For example, HBase Region is a typical range-based sharding strategy.

 However, range-based sharding is not friendly to sequential writes with heavy workloads.
 For example, in the time series type of write load, the write hotspot is always in the last Region.
 This occurs because the log key is generally related to the timestamp, and the time is monotonically increasing.
 But relational databases often need to executetable scan(orindex scan), and the common choice is range-based sharding.

 ### Hash-Range combination sharding